-- 1. Loosen the axle nut, then the chain puller locknut at each end of the swingarm. - 2.
+- 1. Loosen the axle nut, then loosen the locknut at each end of the swingarm. - 2.
 To tighten the drive chain, turn the adjusting nut at each end of the swingarm in direction (a).
 To loosen the drive chain, turn the adjusting nut at each end of the swingarm in direction (b), and then push the rear wheel forward.